SourceDiver42/plyoung.github.io/pages/blox/blox-variables.md

 Finally there is the `Global Variables`.
 These are defined in one place and there can be only one of these kind of variables in the game (they are global after all).
 These variables are identified by the _{g}_ icon and is defined in the `BloxGlobal` prefab found under `Assets/projectData/Blox/`.

+You can access the global variables editor through menu: `Blox > Global Variables`.

 ![](img/blox/08.png)

 Variables API